 You as well as your friend weigh a comparable amount and both of you decide to improve your health together.
 You both start eating more healthy and working exercise into your weekly routines, but your friend seems to be losing much more weight than you, and you continue to struggle while they seem to be thriving.
-It’s a fact that some people find it harder to lose weight than others, but why is this?
+It’s a fact that some people find it harder to get healthier even having better weight loss meal plans than others, but why is this?
 A new study has maybe discovered the reason – a specific molecule in fat cells called Lysyl oxidase (LOX).

 According to statistics from U.S. Centers for Disease Control and Prevention, 1 in 3 adults, and 1 in 6 children are obese.
 Being obese increases the likelihood of type 2 diabetes, stroke, heart disease and some forms of cancer.